Mirrasol/Url-Shortener/README.md

+# Url-Shortener

-Url-Shortener - an easy-to-use web-service to create short and convenient links for display in apps and chats.
+An easy-to-use web-service to create short and convenient links for display in apps and chats.

 Provides both a browsable webpage and a REST API for external projects' integration.